gpuweb/gpuweb/design/ErrorHandling.md

     readonly attribute Promise<GPUDeviceLostInfo> lost;
 };
 ```

+The `GPU.onadapteradded` event fires when a new adapter is available.
+Handling this is optional.
+If the application was previously unable to initialize WebGPU,
+this is its chance to do so.
+If it is already running, it may choose to look through the new
+adapters to see if it wants to switch to one of them.

 `GPUAdapter.requestDevice` requests a device from the adapter.
 It returns a Promise which resolves when a device is ready.